 Get A Carrier that Gives You Good Back Support:

 The carriers that don’t support the back of the person carrying the baby are those where the straps are quite high on the back and where there’s not much support around the hips.
 One of the reasons I’ve loved the ergo carrier is because I’ve felt that my back has been supported by its wide, think hip band.
 If your carrier doesn’t support your back properly you’re likely to end up with back pain, so you really need to get a carrier that checks all the ticks for you as well as for your baby.

 Why Risk It?

 If you don’t wear your baby in a carrier where their knees are higher than their hips it can lead to hip problems in babies who are susceptible, ie. in babies who already have some form of instability or “clicky” hips.
 Also, any hip problems caused by a baby carrier may only become noticeable once your child is walking.
 Correcting hip displacement could mean years of pain and struggle, so why take the chance – get a carrier that supports your child’s hips.

-Some Brands of Carriers/Wraps That Meet The Healthy Hip Guidelines:
+Some Brands of Carriers/Wraps That Meet The Healthy Hip Guidelines (affiliate links):

 What’s the carrier in the photo at the top of the article?